zambujo/p3data/README.md

-# Data Analysis of Swiss Science Funding Data
+# Analysis of Swiss Science Funding Public Data

 ## About